rkuma183/wilsonmar.github.io/_posts/2019-06-09-aws-lambda-programming.md

 {% include _toc.html %}

-This is follow-up to my [AWS Lambda introduction](/aws-lambda/) tutorial.
+This is follow-up to my [AWS Lambda introduction](/aws-lambda/) base tutorial.

 0. Be at the AWS Lambda Functions page at URL such as